popgenmethods/pyrho/README.md

 Missing data makes the default implementation of `pyrho optimize` run __very__ slowly.
 To get reasonable runtimes either remove sites with more that a few missing genotypes or use the `--fast-missing` flag.
-The `--fast-missing` flag causes `pyrho` to only use individuals who are genotypes at both loci when calculating two-locus likelihoods.
+The `--fast-missing` flag causes `pyrho` to only use individuals who are genotyped at both loci when calculating two-locus likelihoods.
 This effectively throws away the information provided by individuals who are genotyped at only one of the two loci.
 This information is not particularly useful for inferring recombination rates, and ignoring it can result in a significant speedup in the